changdama/CSE-6242-Data-Analytic-and-visualization-final-Project-Changda-Part/README.md

 # cse6242-Data-Analytic-and-visualization-final-Project-Changda-Part
-A radial tree layout with D3.js visualizes this hierarchy, allowing users to expand or collapse categories.
+## A radial tree layout with D3.js visualizes  hierarchy, allowing users to expand or collapse categories.

 ## Introduction
 This project outlines the development of an interactive visualization tool built using D3.js, which will allow users to visually explore 3D model metadata and discover connections between various attributes, such as model categories and user interactions (likes, saves, comments).
 The tool will not only provide stakeholders and model publishers with a clear understanding of what drives model popularity and improves search engine optimization and consequently the performance of their products but also help them adjust their content strategies to better meet market demands.
 Changda is responsible for radial tree with D3.js visualizes this interaction.